psgrover2010/parry-blog/_drafts/schönbrunn-palace-in-vienna-austria--indeed-you-are-as-pretty-as-a-picture.md

 In addition to visiting the palace, it is also worth spending time in the Sch&ouml;nbrunn Garden and Park as well.&nbsp;

 * Gloriette: This place provide you impressive top view and amazing cafe break.

 * Irrgarten Maze: A place where all age people can relax, play and enjoy.

 * Sch&ouml;nbrunn Zoo: A world oldest and best zoo in Europe.
 It's a home to more than 700 animal species.
+Free entry with Vienna Pass.

 * Palm House: This house is one of the largest botanical glasshouses in Europe and plant lover will love this place as this has huge variety of plant species which grow in three different climatic zone.&nbsp;

-* Imperial Carriage & children Museum: Here you can expereince&nbsp;
+* Imperial Carriage & Children Museum: Here you can experience lots of interesting facts about of imperial children, Maria Theresa, Napoleon, Franz Joseph & Sisi.
+There are various descriptions written in different languages.&nbsp;

-&nbsp;

 ![Top Panorama view](/uploads/20180707_160251.jpg "Top Panorama view")